Elie Kfoury

 Yufeng Xin

 Yufeng Xin is the Assistant Director at Network Research and Infrastructure Group (NRIG), RENCI, University of North Carolina at Chapel Hill.
-His research focuses on advanced networking, cloud computing, mobile networks, and their applications to cyber physical systems (CPS).
+His research focuses on advanced networking, machine learning applications, and quantum computing.
 He obtained his PhD in Operations Research and Computer Science from North Carolina State University.